Marceillo/my-list/README.md

   - I took a pen and paper wrote down my code flow and tried diagnosing it this way.
   - I have tried a few different codes in my JS to try and help with this problem but just can not find it.
   - Used the developer tools to try and debug along with console.log.

-- Local storage I had a problem updating the checked and keeping it persist after Page refresh.

 ## Deployment

 Deployed the site on GitHub using the following procedure: